wbushey/wbushey.github.io/_posts/2009-06-29-the-first-month.md

 </p>

 <p style="margin-bottom: 0in;">
   The latest, and current, problem that I have been tackling is how to extract the important information from a web page.
 Fortunately, as is becoming a common occurrence this summer, it turns out there are quite a few bright people in our small area who have done work like this, and they are all easy to talk to.
-I&#8217;ve spent nearly a week talking to these bright people, gaining insight into various approaches and understanding exactly what it is I need to do.
+I've spent nearly a week talking to these bright people, gaining insight into various approaches and understanding exactly what it is I need to do.
 I have a pretty good idea what it is I am going to do now (for those interested in the technical stuff, check out this <a href="https://adam.law.harvard.edu/trac/termswatch/wiki/Scraper" target="_blank">summary of the extractor</a>,) and with a new week on the horizon, I hope to get this thing working quickly.
 </p>